aji13187/JavaFxQt/README.md

 - `JavaFxApp`: a JavaFX UI that hosts a native Qt window.
 - `QtMapApp`: a Qt 6 app using ArcGIS Maps SDK for Qt, built as a DLL and embedded into JavaFX via JNI.

-Execute the JavaFxApp to demonstrate embedding of the Qt Map application within JavaFx app.
+Run the `JavaFxApp` to showcase how the Qt Map application can be embedded within a JavaFX application.
-The `JavaFxApp` also features some basic interactions between the JavaFx and Qt Map applications using JNI.
+The `JavaFxApp` demonstrates basic interactions between JavaFX and the Qt Map application through JNI.
+This code is compatible with both Windows and macOS.
-This code will work on both Windows and MacOS, Make sure to configure the JDK, JAVAFX, QT and ArcGIS SDK paths in both Qt and JavaFx IDE's based on the platform.
+Before running, ensure that the JDK, JavaFX, Qt, and ArcGIS SDK paths are correctly configured in both the Qt and JavaFX IDEs according to your operating system.

 ## Prerequisites
 - JDK/openjdk and JavaFX/openjfx SDK latest versions.
 - ArcGIS Maps SDK for Qt.
 - Qt 6.x.x latest, Qt Creator.